The Worst Way to Deal With Stepchildren

 This was my biggest failure.
 Sarah was overwhelmed.
 To help her, I took on the role of enforcer.
 I laid down the law.
 I gave out punishments.
 I became the bad guy.

 Discipline from a new adult feels like an attack.
 They do not trust you yet.
-They do not know your motives.
 Their biological parent is their safe harbor.
 When you, a virtual stranger, start handing out consequences, you destroy any chance of building trust.

-What to do instead: In the beginning, the biological parent must be the primary disciplinarian.
-Your role is to support.
-Discuss house rules together with your partner.
-Present a united front.
-But let the biological parent do most of the correcting.
-You can back them up by saying, “In this house, we follow your mom’s rules.”
+Back them up by saying, “In this house, we follow your mom’s rules.”
 This keeps you from being the villain.
-Over time, as trust builds, you can slowly take on more authority.
-But it is a privilege earned through relationship, not a right taken by marriage.
+Authority is a privilege earned through relationship, not a right taken by marriage.

 Ignoring the Children’s Grief and Feelings